Belinda Wilson

 Belinda Wilson is an Australian politician who is a member of the Victorian Legislative Assembly, representing the district of Narre Warren North.
 She is a member of the Labor Party and won her seat at the 2022 state election following the retirement of Labor MP Luke Donnellan.

-Wilson has stated that she is a parent and owns a family business.
+Prior to entering Parliament, Wilson worked as an electorate officer for federal politician Josh Burns and in business.
+She is married, has three children and lives in Black Rock.

+In February 2023, Wilson was appointed Deputy Government Whip in the Legislative Assembly.